|

 Online qualitative research typically involves

-individual interviews or groups that take place on special websites designed
+individual interviews or groups that take place on special websites

-like in a traditional focus facility.
+moderator, just like in a traditional focus facility.

 The most common benefits and key